jlelong/LaTeX-Workshop-wiki/Compile.md

     "--tex-option=\"-interaction=nonstopmode\"",
     "--tex-option=\"-file-line-error\"",
     "%DOC%.tex"
-  ]
+  ],
+    "env": {}
 }]
 ```

-As you may notice, there is a mystic `%DOC%` in the arguments.
-Symbols surrounded by `%` are placeholders, which are replaced with its representing string on-the-fly.
+The `args` and `env` parameters can contain symbols surrounded by `%`.
+These placeholders are replaced on-the-fly.
 LaTeX Workshop registers the following placeholders:

 | Placeholder | Replaced by                                                                                        |
 | ----------- | -------------------------------------------------------------------------------------------------- |